 Here is a list of the most frequently asked questions from people enquiring about volunteering for Chestnut Tree House.

-Due to COVID 19 the majority of our volunteering roles are currently suspended.
+Due to COVID 19 our hospice-based volunteering roles are currently suspended.
+However we are now pleased to be able to reopen our doors for those wishing to apply to volunteer in one of our charity shops.
 Please read our latest updates here.

 Please take a look at our current volunteering opportunities.

 Please download our volunteer application form.
 Once you have filled it in, you can return it to our Voluntary Services department by email or post.

 The majority of our roles are for those aged 16 and over, however some patient-facing roles require you to be over 18.
 Please contact us to find out more.
 We do offer Duke of Edinburgh volunteering in our shops for those 15 and above.

 A DBS check is a record of a person’s criminal convictions and cautions – carried out by the Disclosure and Barring Service.
 All roles based at the hospice will require a DBS.
 Shop volunteers and off-site event volunteers do not require a DBS.
 If you already have a DBS that is registered on the update service, we may be able to use this, so please let us know.